chenaciousD/website/content/resume.md

 - Phi beta kappa

 ## My story
 My unconventional career path has taken me from private equity investing to design consulting to tech product management.
-These experiences give me an extremely broad toolkit of skills and languages to draw from when facing different contexts and stakeholders:
+These experiences give me an extremely broad toolkit of skills and languages to draw from when facing different contexts and types of people:

+{{< figure src="/profile.png" width="200px" >}}

 - `Learning Capacity` - I have consistently demonstrated an ability to achieve success by quickly learning & adapting, building trust, and gaining expertise in new fields and roles.
-- `Quantitive Approach` - My background in finance and investing has naturally inclined me towards working with metrics, projections, modeling and business case and ROI analysis.
+- `Quantitive Approach` - My background in finance and investing naturally inclines me towards working with data, metrics, projections, and business case/ROI analyses.
-- `Customer Empathy and Design Processes` - I have significant experience running user research and design procesess that have been honed repeatedly over multiple consulting engagements across the product lifecycle.
+- `Empathy and Design Processes` - I have significant experience running user research and design procesess that I have honed repeatedly over multiple consulting engagements across the product lifecycle.
-- `Polished Storytelling` - I am recognized for my skill in crafting compelling narratives and delivering polished presentations which I developed during my projects in brand strategy, messaging, and business development at frog.
+- `Polished Storytelling` - I am recognized for my skill in crafting compelling narratives and polished presentations, a skill I developed from projects in brand strategy, messaging, and business development at frog.
 - `Technical Curiosity` - At Juniper Square, I collaborated closely with engineers on some of the most technical aspects of our core data model.
 I have a passion for understanding complex systems and getting my hands dirty as exemplified by some of my recent AI prototypes.